Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 Russia is eager for oil and construction contracts in Libya.
 But the Kremlin’s strategic objective, U.S. military officials believe, is to secure military bases on Europe’s southern flank.

-Who does Russia back?
+Which side does Russia back?

 Russia and Turkey back opposing sides in the Libyan civil war, part of a competition for future energy contracts and other deals worth billions in the oil-rich country.

-Russia’s ally in Libya, rebel commander Khalifa Hifter, has suffered a string of defeats in recent months as his militias tried to oust the U.N.-installed government and install himself as Libya’s ruler.
+Russia’s ally in Libya, rebel commander Khalifa Hifter, has suffered a string of defeats in recent months as his militias tried to oust the U.N.-backed government in Tripoli so he could install himself as Libya’s ruler.

-On Friday, forces of Libya’s U.N.-backed government — backed by Turkey and others — seized control of the Tarhuna, the last western Libya stronghold for Hifter’s fighters.
-The recapture of Tarhuna, about 40 miles southeast of Tripoli, could mark a final blow to Hifter’s siege of Tripoli and his bid to expand beyond his power base in eastern Libya.
+On Friday, forces of the Tripoli government — supported by Turkey and others — seized control of Tarhuna, the last stronghold for Hifter’s fighters in the country’s west.
+The recapture of the city, about 40 miles southeast of Tripoli, could mark a final blow to Hifter’s siege of Tripoli and his bid to expand beyond his power base in eastern Libya.

+In Cairo on Saturday, Hifter accepted a unilateral cease-fire and political initiative backed by Russia and Egypt, underscoring his weakened military position.

+The cease-fire would begin Monday, said Egyptian President Abdel Fatah al-Sissi at a ceremony attended by Hifter and Aguila Saleh, the speaker of parliament for the Tripoli government.
+But it remains unclear whether the U.N.-supported government and its primary backer, Turkey, will accept the offer.
+Government forces were advancing on the coastal city of Sirte and other Hifter-controlled areas even as the Cairo talks were held.

 Libya’s war has raged since NATO’s 2011 operation opened the way for rebel forces, which eventually tracked down and killed dictator Moammar Gaddafi.
-Russia has avoided a direct military presence in Libya — unlike in Syria where Russia’s air force, navy and other units aided Moscow’s longtime ally, President Bashir al-Assad.
+Russia has avoided a direct military presence in Libya — unlike in Syria, where Russia’s air force, navy and other units aided Moscow’s longtime ally, President Bashir al-Assad.

-Instead Russia last year deployed mercenaries to back Hifter, achieving its strategic objectives under the convenient cloak of deniability.
-Around 1,200 of the Russian fighters are reportedly from the Wagner Group controlled by Yevgeniy Prigozhin, a businessman with close ties to the Kremlin.
-Putin has not denied the presence of Wagner Group mercenaries in Libya, but also said in January they did not represent Russia or its interests.
+Instead, Russia last year deployed mercenaries to back Hifter, achieving its strategic objectives under the cloak of deniability.
+About 1,200 of the Russian fighters are reportedly from the Wagner Group, controlled by Yevgeniy Prigozhin, a businessman with close ties to the Kremlin.
+Putin has not denied the presence of Wagner Group mercenaries in Libya, but he also said in January that they did not represent Russia or its interests.

-Russia’s ambiguous policy in Libya — offering lip service to peace efforts while boosting its aid to Hifter with warplanes — risks deepening Russia’s confrontation with NATO-member Turkey, which backs the U.N.-supported government in Tripoli.
+Moscow’s ambiguous policy in Libya — offering lip service to peace efforts while boosting its aid to Hifter with warplanes — risks deepening its confrontation with NATO-member Turkey.

 Who else sides with Russia?